 Designed specifically to orient scientists and researchers to the realities of a rapidly changing media environment, these workshops offer practical skills and experience that will help participants work more effectively with media.

 Over two days, participants gain confidence and learn strategies enabling them to successfully navigate a range of media encounters.
-The individualised media training and feedback provided can accommodate a range of experience levels, from intensive introduction, to master class for seasoned science communicators.
+We offer an intimate group setting with tailored media training and lots of individualised feedback.
+Scientists with a range of prior media contact — from total novice to seasoned science communicator — benefit equally from the chance to refine their techniques and gain new perspectives.

-Significant opportunities to hear from working journalists — during a newsroom tour, media discussion panel, and chance to pitch a story to journalists — are a unique strength of the course.
+Significant opportunities to interact directly with real journalists — during a newsroom tour, media discussion panel, and idea pitch session — are a unique strength of the course.
 Science Media SAVVY workshops are led by Peter Griffin and Dacia Herbulock of the Science Media Centre, with support from veteran media trainer Michael Brown of Skillset NZ.

-Course fees: NEW Lower price of $595 + GST per person (lunch and refreshments included) PLUS, we now have TWO scholarships covering full course fees available per workshop, one for early career researchers and one for a qualifying postgraduate student who show exceptional promise in the field of science communication.
+Course fees: NEW Lower price of $595 + GST per person.
+PLUS, we now have TWO scholarships covering full course fees available per workshop: 1) for an early career researcher (up to 5 years post PhD) and 2) for a qualifying postgraduate student who shows exceptional promise as a science communicator.

-Download a flyer for August 2014 Hamilton workshop (PDF)
+Download a flyer for November 2014 Auckland workshop (PDF)

 Scientists who are comfortable and effective in front of media are better able to explain their research and its significance to a wider public.
 They gain a voice for science on important issues, using evidence to inform public opinion.
 They extend their ability to reach potential collaborators and business partners, attracting unexpected benefits.
 They can help inspire young people to become scientists, and spark an appreciation for science in new audiences.